Earthfiredrake/SWL-Cartographer/README.md

 # TSW-Cartographer
-Supplementary world maps for The Secret World and Secret World Legends
+Supplementary world maps for Secret World Legends Legacy support for The Secret World is largely untested and the provided waypoint packs reflect locations in SWL.
+While alternate waypoint sets are perfectly possible, I will not be taking the time to generate them for TSW myself, but would be willing to include such a pack if one was volunteered.

 ## Overview
 This mod intends to provide a supplement to the ingame regional and dungeon maps, with various improvements: